saurabhchavan7/Data-Warehousing-and-ETL-Implementation-for-Policy-Lapsation-in-Life-Insurance-Industry/README.md

 3. **Interactive dashboards** to analyze lapsation trends.
 4. **Predictive insights** to identify high-risk customers and improve retention.

-This project demonstrates how **data-driven strategies** can reduce policy lapsation and improve business outcomes in the life insurance industry.
+This project demonstrates how **data-driven strategies** can reduce policy lapsation and improve business outcomes in the life insurance industry